Yusuf200526/BankProjectOOPCourse11/README.md

 * Login records saved with timestamp
 * Encrypted password storage (even when shown in logs)

-### �� Navigation
+### 🔁 Navigation

 * Main navigation through `MainScreen`
-* Two major sub-navigation menus:
+* Three major sub-navigation menus:

   * `TransactionsScreen`: Links to Deposit, Withdraw, Show Total Balances, Transfer, and Transfer Logs
   * `ManageUsersScreen`: Links to Add, Delete, Update, Show List, and Find Users
-* All screens show:

-  * Active user’s username
-  * Current date and time
+  * `CurrencyExchangeScreen`: Links to Show List of Currencies, Find Currency, Update Exchange Rate, and Use Currency Calculator

+### 💱 Currency Exchange Features

+* Show list of available currencies with their exchange rates
+* Find currency by code or name
+* Update exchange rate for any currency
+* Currency calculator to convert between different currencies based on the latest rates

 ---